prashant333/prashant333/README.md

 - 👋 Hi, I’m @prashant333
-- 👀 I’m interested in IT Security domain
+- 👀 I have skills in SQL, Python and Linux
-- 🌱 I’m currently learning Information security
+- 🌱 I’m currently working on application development for scalable use.
-- 💞️ I’m looking to collaborate on a CTF challange
+- 💞️ I’m looking to collaborate in the project.
 - 📫 You can reach out to me on Discord -- voltage#7763

 <!---